Antiz96/Linux-Desktop/Home-Server/Nextcloud.md

 ## After an update

-After an update, you can clean old dangling docker images (to regain spaces and clean up your local stored Docker images)
+After an update, you can clean old dangling docker images (to regain spaces and clean up your local stored Docker images) :
 <br>
 `sudo docker image prune`
 <br>
 <br>
-Alternatively, you can clean all unused Docker component (stopped containers, network not use by any containers, dangling images and build cache)
+Alternatively, you can clean all unused Docker component (stopped containers, network not use by any containers, dangling images and build cache) :
 <br>
 **If you choose to do that, make sure all your containers are running !
-Otherwise, stopped ones will be deleted**
+Otherwise, stopped ones will be deleted.**
 <br>
 `sudo docker system prune`